 Rain or shine, we're like the postman -- the show must go on (or something like that).
 We figure if we get a little rain, it just adds to the camaraderie of the ride.
 You may transfer your registration to someone else, free of charge.
 For more details, see our Refund Policy.

-If you sign up and must cancel, up to one month before the ride (August 14th) we'll refund your fees less $10.00 per refunded rider for reprocessing fee.
+- If you sign up and must cancel, up to one month before the ride, you may request a refund your fees less $10.00 per refunded rider for reprocessing fee.

 Answer coming soon!

 Looking for the most awsesome rides?
 Check out the 2013 Cycling Calendar for suggested rides in Sonoma County and beyond.

 No -- we call it a ride with Sonoma County's Finest because it's a commmunity thing -- and time to appreciate law enforcement and law enforcement chaplaincy working together for a healthy community.
 We have a lot of LEO (lingo for law enforcement officer) riders -- but most aren't.

 It's a hard question to answer but we think that Cecil Adams does a fine job trying in his article at straightdope.com.
 By the way, our police constituents of the team don't seem to mind being called 'the fuzz' -- believe it or not, it appears that they've been called worse.

 Join your fellow LEOs for one heckava good time and to support a cause that you really should be supporting!
 Read more on our LEO page